To meet our climate goals, we need to build better.

 But how can Ontario meet the overwhelming demand for electricity-intensive data centres without overwhelming our energy system?
 In this special report, MaRS and Mantle Climate explore the potential growth trajectories of data centre infrastructure in Ontario and provide cross-sector insights to support the province’s emerging digital infrastructure strategy.

-The Future of Data Centres in Ontario
+The future of data centres in Ontario

 The Road-Mapping Initiative to Networked Geothermal (RING)